 A medical ward at Raigmore Hospital has closed its door to new admissions and visitors following the outbreak of norovirus.

-Ward 7C was placed into quarantine today following three confirmed cases of the sickness and diarrhoea bug.
+Ward 7C was placed into quarantine yesterday afternoon following three confirmed cases of the sickness and diarrhoea bug.

 Visitors are being asked to avoid visiting the ward to prevent spreading the virus further.
 All those wishing to attend the ward will be considered on an individual patient basis around their clinical condition following discussions with staff on the ward.